bjaider/mocionsoft-trivia/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-0.1.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> This project is a technical test carried out by Serempre to find out the skills of the potential employee.
+> This project is a technical test carried out by MocionSoft to find out the skills of the potential employee.
 The test consisted of developing a trivia game, which consists of answering true or false questions in less than 2 minutes.
 For this development, there were some wireframes to which some designs were added to improve the UI and UX.

 ### ✨ [Demo](https://mocionsoft-trivia.netlify.app/)